rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-12-11-Thanks-for-diversifying-tech-with-us.md

 ### Our supporting elements

-Participating teams are supported throughout the summer by dedicated volunteers.
+Participating teams are supported throughout the summer by [dedicated volunteers](https://railsgirlssummerofcode.org/about/team).

-There are no words to express our gratitude towards them [all](https://railsgirlssummerofcode.org/about/team): the mentors who guided the work of our teams, the coaches that offered their time and expertise to help our teams, the coaching companies who hosted our teams during the summer, the supervisors who made sure that everything was running smoothly, the trust committee who offered a safe haven to whoever needed it.
+There are no words to express our gratitude towards them all: the mentors who guided the work of our teams, the coaches that offered their time and expertise to help our teams, the coaching companies who hosted our teams during the summer, the supervisors who made sure that everything was running smoothly, the [trust committee](https://railsgirlssummerofcode.org/about/code-of-conduct/#contact) who offered a safe haven to whoever needed it.

 You are the people who made RGSoC a reality!

-From the bottom of our hearts: thank you!
+Thank you.

 ### Our organizers

 Under the hood of RGSoC, there is a melting pot of people from different countries, cultures, backgrounds, beliefs and religions, united with the same purpose: to diversify tech!
 All year round, these volunteers are here preparing, planning, developing and working on the backend of RGSoC.

-A huge shout-out to our 2017 team: Ana, Anika, Carsten, Inês, Laura, Lucas, Maria, Max, Ramon, Ulrike and Vaishali!
+A huge shout-out to our 2017 team: Ana Sofia, Anika, Anna, Carsten, Inês, Laura, Lucas, Maria, Max, Ramon, Ulrike and Vaishali!

 Your love and dedication are what makes RGSoC possible year after year.